Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Measurement of the -boson mass

 The uncertainty in the prediction of the $u^\ell_\parallel$ distribution is dominated by $p_{\textrm{T}}^W$ distribution uncertainties, especially at negative values of $u^\ell_\parallel$ in the kinematic region corresponding to $u^\ell_\parallel<-15\GeV$.
 This is illustrated in Figure~\ref{fig:uparsensit}, which compares the recoil distributions in the \PowhegPythia and \PowhegHerwig samples, before and after the corrections described in Section~\ref{sec:residcorr} (the $\pt^W$ distribution predicted by \PowhegPythia is not reweighted to that of \PowhegHerwig).
 As can be seen, the recoil corrections and the different $\pt^W$ distributions have a comparable effect on the $u_{\textrm{T}}$ distribution.
 In contrast, the effect of the recoil corrections is small at negative values of $u^\ell_\parallel$, whereas the difference in the $\pt^W$ distributions has a large impact in this region.

-The sensitivity of the $u^\ell_\parallel$ distribution to the modelling of the $p_{\textrm{T}}^W$ distribution is exploited to validate the theory-driven estimate of the $p_{\textrm{T}}^W$ uncertainty, described in Section~\ref{subsubsec:PSunc}, with a data-driven procedure.
+The sensitivity of the $u^\ell_\parallel$ distribution is exploited to validate the modelling of the $\pt^W$ distribution by \PYTHIA~8~AZ, and its theory-driven uncertainty, described in Section~\ref{subsubsec:PSunc}, with a data-driven procedure.
 The parton-shower factorisation scale $\mu_{\textrm{F}}$ associated with the $c\bar{q}\to W$ processes constitutes the main source of uncertainty in the modelling of the $\pt^W$ distribution.
 Variations of the $u^\ell_\parallel$ distribution induced by changes in the factorisation scale of the $c\bar{q}\to W$ processes are parameterised and fitted to the data.
-The initial range of variation of $\mu_{\textrm{F}}$ corresponds to factors of $0.5$ and $2.0$ with respect to the default setting, as described in Section~\ref{subsubsec:PSunc}.
 The $u^\ell_\parallel$ distribution is predicted for the two boundary values of $\mu_{\textrm{F}}$, and assumed to vary linearly as a function of $\mu_{\textrm{F}}$.
-A linear variable $s$ parameterises the variations induced by changes in $\mu_{\textrm{F}}$ in units of the initially allowed range, i.e. $s=-1$ corresponds to half the variation from $\mu_{\textrm{F}}=m_V$ to $\mu_{\textrm{F}}=m_V/2$, and $s=+1$ corresponds to half the variation from $\mu_{\textrm{F}}=m_V$ to $\mu_{\textrm{F}}=2m_V$.
-The optimal value of $s$ is determined by fitting the fraction of events which are in the kinematic region $-30<u^\ell_\parallel<-15\GeV$.
+Variations induced by changes in $\mu_{\textrm{F}}$ are parameterised using a variable $s$ defined in units of the initially allowed range, i.e. values of $s=-1,0,+1$ correspond to half the effect\footnote{Half the effect is used because only one of the two quarks in the initial state is heavy, as discussed in Section~\ref{subsubsec:PSunc}.} of changing from $\mu_{\textrm{F}}=m_V$ to $\mu_{\textrm{F}}=m_V/2,m_V,2m_V$ respectively.
+The optimal value of $s$ is determined by fitting the fraction of events in the kinematic region $-30<u^\ell_\parallel<-15\GeV$.
 The fit accounts for all experimental and modelling uncertainties affecting the $u^\ell_\parallel$ distribution, and gives a value of $s=-0.22 \pm 1.06$.
-The uncertainty on the determination of $s$ is dominated by the PDF and recoil-calibration uncertainties, and matches the initial variation range of $\mu_{\textrm{F}}$ used to estimate the modelling uncertainty.
+The best-fit value of $s$ confirms the good agreement between the the \PYTHIA~8~AZ prediction and the data; its uncertainty is dominated by PDF and recoil-calibration uncertainties, and matches the variation range of $\mu_{\textrm{F}}$ used for the initial estimation of the $\pt^W$ distribution uncertainty.

-This validation test supports the \PYTHIA 8~AZ prediction of the $p_{\textrm{T}}^W$ distribution and the theory-driven associated uncertainty estimate.
-The data strongly disagree with the DYRES and \PowhegMinlo predictions, as illustrated in Figure~\ref{fig:uparcomp} and mentioned in Section~\ref{sec:physmodptw}.